thanhtut/cryptoinsighto/README.md

 A wrapper function for the analysis `cryptoinsighto.insights.analysis.run_analysis_wrapper` to wrap the actual analysis functions.
 Using single responsibility feature, this wrapper will do the logging and forwarding of the generated data for the analysis functions.

+I have used dataframes as the input for the analysis functions.
+This dataframs can be used by reading from PyArrow files for efficently loading a large tabular data.

 ## 4. Implemented logics
 1. Highest Bid and Lowest Ask (refresh interval, every 5 mins)
 2. Max Spread